ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

   default: ~/default_inputpath
 ~~~

-In this lesson, you work with data from [CMIP5](https://esgf-node.llnl.gov/projects/cmip5/).
+In this lesson, we will work with data from [CMIP5](https://esgf-node.llnl.gov/projects/cmip5/).
 Add the root path of the folder where you downloaded the data during the [Setup](https://esmvalgroup.github.io/tutorial/setup.html).

 ~~~YAML